A laser is a very thin, focused beam of light that heats and destroys tissue. Lasers can focus very accurately on tiny areas.

 You can usually go home straight after the treatment.

 You might have laser treatment for very early cancer of the penis.
 You have this treatment under a general anaesthetic which means you are asleep.

 The surgeon uses a powerful beam of light.
 This acts like a knife.
 It cuts away the tumour but does not go too deep into the tissue.

 Having laser treatment for cancers inside your body (internal cancers)

 - windpipe (trachea) or lung airway (bronchus)

 - head and neck area, such as the tonsil, mouth, and nasal sinuses

-To reach internal tumours doctors use a tube with a light at one end, and an eyepiece at the other end (such as a bronchoscope or endoscope).
+To reach internal tumours doctors use a tube with a light at one end, and an eyepiece at the other end.

 Side effects of laser treatment